pauloscardoso/pauloscardoso/README.md

-## Hello, World!
+## Hello World!
 Welcome to my GitHub! 👋

  -  I'm Paulo, live in Curtiba - Brazil...
  -  I'm working with Software Engineering, dealing with Mobile development at Spacecom Monitoramento.